-It’s good to have another perspective from which to evaluate your business plans.
+It’s good to have another perspective from which to evaluate your business plans which will help you target your ideal client.
 Your competitors can become valuable resources because you can find out the reasons why their clients chose their business over yours:

 - What products and services do they offer?

-- Who buys or patronizes their products and services?
+- Who buys or patronises their products and services?